otse/apolune/README.md

 `craft/Tile` a grid tile that you can click to place a `Part`

-`craft/Part` any piece of a spaceship. more of a marker class
+`craft/Part` any piece of a spaceship, foreground and bg. more of a marker class. wip

 `craft/Truss` the outside of the spaceship